-Wellness and substance use disorder -Wellness is defined as a positive state of the mind, body, and spirit reflecting a balance of effective adaptation, resilience, and coping mechanisms in personal and professional environments that enhance quality of life.
-Substance use disorder (SUD), also known as chemical dependency and addiction, is a chronic and progressive disease which threatens physical and mental well-being and is individually characterized by a multiplicity of behaviors from misuse through dependency/addiction to alcohol and/or drugs (legal and illegal).
-The wellness/SUD curriculum must be an evidence-based program of study that could include but is not limited to the following five key conceptual components:
+Wellness and substance use disorder - Wellness is defined as a positive state of the mind, body, and spirit reflecting a balance of effective adaptation, resilience, and coping mechanisms in personal and professional environments that enhance quality of life.
+Substance use disorder (SUD), previously known as chemical dependency and often referred to as addiction, is a chronic and progressive disease which threatens physical and mental health and is individually characterized by a multiplicity of behaviors from misuse through dependency/addiction to alcohol and/or drugs (legal and illegal).
+The wellness/SUD curriculum must be an evidence-based program of study that may include but is not limited to the following five key conceptual components and learning objectives: